 Drug laws are difficult to get a full understanding on because they vary so greatly depending on a number of factors.
 They include the type of controlled substance in question, the amount, your perceived intent with these substances, and even your past criminal history.

-If you are the subject of an ongoing investigation in this area, we suggest you call us today and set up a free consultation where a Virginia drug lawyer with our firm will be able to explain what you might expect from the process that lies ahead.
+If you are the subject of an ongoing investigation in this area, we suggest you call us today and set up a free consultation where a Virginia drug lawyer with our firm could explain what you might expect from the process that lies ahead.

 Even if you have been formally charged, it pays to have a qualified legal professional help you understand why you face the charges you do, and what penalties could accompany a conviction in your case.

-Once you and your attorney are on the same page, they can help you build a defense strategy that is best suited for your case.
-They will also work hard to keep you involved throughout the judicial process as possible to help you feel as comfortable as possible during a very difficult time.
+Once you and your attorney are on the same page, they can work their best to help build a defense strategy for your case.
+They can also work hard to keep you involved throughout the judicial process as possible to help you feel as comfortable as possible during a very difficult time.
 A drug charge can have some serious impacts on your life, and not just the legal penalties of a conviction.
 Let one of our attorneys work tirelessly on your behalf.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.